FilippoMB/python-time-series-handbook/notebooks/00/knowledge_test.md

 A
 ```

-**Question 192: What is the primary purpose of the Reservoir module in the Reservoir Computing framework for time series analysis?**
+**What is the primary purpose of the Reservoir module in the Reservoir Computing framework for time series analysis?**
 - A) To directly predict future values in a time series
 - B) To preprocess data by normalizing and cleaning
 - C) To extract and expand dynamic features from the input time series for use in classification and clustering